JimmyKenMerchant/jimmy-codeviewer/README.txt

 11. 'start' // line number to start
 12. 'end' // line number to end

-If 9. 'regex-enable' is "TRUE" or "true", 'spansearch' series are searching the word by JavaScript's Regular Expression.
-Type your search word by JavaScript's rule for Regular Expression without delimiters and assign "m" (multi-lines modifier for use "^", "$" on each lines), and/or "i" (ignore cases) in 10. 'regex-modifier'. "g" is never be used because this modifier for all replacing words on one time [String.prototype.replace()], or get all matching words on one time [String.prototype.match()].
+If No.9, 'regex-enable', is "TRUE" or "true", 'spansearch' series are searching the word by JavaScript's Regular Expression.
+Type your search word by JavaScript's rule for Regular Expression without delimiters and assign "m" (multi-lines modifier for use "^", "$" on each lines), and/or "i" (ignore cases) in No.10, 'regex-modifier'. "g" is never be used because this modifier for all replacing words on one time [String.prototype.replace()], or get all matching words on one time [String.prototype.match()].

 d. '[divsearch id="title" start="3" end="7" text-align="center" line-height="1.6em"]':
 Searches lines No.3 to No.7 of id "title" which named in 'codeview' series then changes these text-align to center, and line-height to 1.6em.
 If some line does not exist between No.11 to No.14, This function will be stopped.
 If you use this shortcode, make sure to confirm sequenced line numbers between "start" and "end".